tiddhacker/LLM_Evaluation_Framework/README.md

 ====

-Search "how to create vertex api in google and set path for GOOGLE_APPLICATION_CREDENTIALS step by step"
+Search "how to create and download vertex api key in json format step by step"

-eg. - place json key in user directory and browse it to set path. variable name: GOOGLE_APPLICATION_CREDENTIALS variable value: browse it to json file you got from google

 Reference:
 ===